Tripouille/printfTester/README.md

-# printfTester
+# printfTester (2019+)

-Clone this tester in your printf repository. (works on linux and mac)
+Clone this tester in your printf repository. (works on linux and mac, no undefined behavior tests, handles timeout and sigsegv)
 ![alt text](https://i.imgur.com/qRfDYuU.png)